tungtose/sickle_ui/README.md

 ```

 This tells the theming system that `MyWidget` has a single additional context (besides the main entity).
-The additional context can be accessed by the `MyWidget::LABEL` constant, which was added to the `ìmpl` block:
+The additional context can be accessed by the `MyWidget::LABEL` constant, which was added to the `impl` block:

 ```rust
 impl MyWidget {